|

 beginners or qualified divers.

-Club members are trained by a team of enthusiastic, experienced
+diving qualifications.
+Our club members are trained by a team

-Refresher training sessions for qualified divers ensure that
+Refresher training sessions for members who are already qualified

-good practices are maintained, safety being the paramount
+divers ensure that good practices are maintained, safety being

 We